20220888/20220888/reflective-prompts (1).md

 ### What is something kind that someone has done for you?

+could not remember specifically. police lett me off for an infringement of traffic rules in Greytown

 ### If you were describing programming to someone who knows nothing about it, what would you say?

+It is very interesting field to go into and very rewarding if you make it. if you do not want to commint yourself fully to it then do not enter, it is a brutal field to go into.

 ### Which parts of this course made you feel doubtful of your own innate ability?

+It is not the course .it is myself.

 ### What is a fixed mindset?

+brain dead to me.

 ### What is something kind you have done for someone else?